Nym Health raises $16.5 million for its auditable machine learning tools for automating hospital billing – TechCrunch

 Nym claims to have solved the problem by developing technologies that can convert medical charts and electronic medical records from physician’s consultations into proper billing codes automatically.
 The company uses natural language processing and taxonomies that were specifically developed to understand clinical language to determine the optimal charge for each procedure, examination and diagnostic conducted for a patient, according to Nym.

 The company was founded in 2018 by two former members of Israel’s 8200 cybersecurity unit of the army.
 Adam Rimon and Amihai Neiderman both wanted to work on something together and Neiderman was set on doing something in the medical space involving natural language processing.
-Rimon had just finished a doctorate in computational linguistics so the move into charting and medical coding seemed natural.
+Rimon had just finished a doctorate in computational linguistics, so the move into charting and medical coding seemed natural.

 “Because of our approach we can generate full audit trails,” said Neiderman.
 “We can explain how we understood everything in patient charts.”